intel/ai-reference-models/docs/notebooks/low_precision_optimization/tensorflow/README.md

 ## Purpose

-Demostrate how to quantize a pre-trained model from Model Zoo for Intel(R) Architecture with Intel® Neural Compressor and show the performance gain after quantization.
+Demonstrate how to quantize a pre-trained model from Model Zoo for Intel(R) Architecture with Intel® Neural Compressor and show the performance gain after quantization.

 We will learn the acceleration of AI inference by Intel AI technology: